mannybernabe/pm-office-hours-04-2025/README.md

 ## 💎 Special Offer

 Ready to upgrade your Replit experience?
-Use code `MANNY` for a special offer when upgrading your account!
+Use code `MANNYWEBINAR` for a special offer when upgrading your account!

 ---